 (see note at the end of the tutorial)

 This 3D paper owl craft project is for you and your crafty older kids, say around 11-ish years and up, who can wield a pair of scissors, handle smallish pieces and follow placement instructions carefully.
 Finished size of the art project is 8 x 10 inches.

-Moms: You can definitely young this down by cutting out the shapes for younger kids, and skipping the pop dots and folding.
+Moms: You can definitely make this a paper craft for kids by cutting out the shapes for younger kids, and skipping the pop dots and folding.
 Just cut off the folded flaps.
 You could also make just the owl and skip the whole background, and it will still be plenty o’ fun!

 Alrighty young crafters, here’s what you will need to make the nighttime owl pictured above: